-The Creighton Online Ministry website is produced by the Collaborative Ministry Office at Creighton University.
-Highlights of the website include: daily reflections; an online retreat (notably, offered in nine languages); the Stations of the Cross; a weekly guide for daily prayer; audio retreats; and Creighton student daily reflections.
+The Creighton Online Ministries website is produced by the Collaborative Ministry Office at Creighton University.
+Highlights of the website include: daily reflections; an online retreat (offered in nine languages); the Stations of the Cross; a weekly guide for daily prayer; audio retreats; and Creighton student/faculty/staff daily reflections.

 Ignatian School of Spirituality

 The Ignatian School of Spirituality (EIDES for its Spanish acronym) was created some years ago by the Tarraconense Province of the Society of Jesus for the purpose of studying and making known the treasures that Ignatian spirituality offers the Church.
 EIDES forms part of Cristianisme I Justícia, a study center that produces many booklets on social and theological themes from the perspective of faith, justice and Ignatian Spirituality in Catalan and Spanish; beginning in February 2014, EIDES began translating the booklets into English.